prof. dr. M. (Michiel) Rienstra

 Michiel Rienstra is a Clinical Cardiologist, Professor of Clinical Cardiology and Clinical Director at the University Medical Center Groningen, the Netherlands.

-I combine clinical cardiology focusing on treatment of patients with arrhythmias, with clinical-oriented research.
-My research consists of conducting clinical studies to improve AF treatment, studying epidemiology of AF and its risk factors in PREVEND, Lifelines and Framingham Heart Study, uncovering the genetics of atrial fibrillation in part with the international AFGen onsortium, and applying novel bioinformatics tools to improve AF risk prediction.
+He combines clinical cardiology focusing on treatment of patients with arrhythmias, with clinical-oriented research.
+His research consists of conducting clinical studies to improve AF treatment, studying epidemiology of AF and its risk factors in PREVEND, Lifelines and Framingham Heart Study, uncovering the genetics of atrial fibrillation in part with the international AFGen consortium, and applying machine learning/artificial intelligence tools to improve AF risk prediction.

 |18 January 2024 4.55 p.m.